Sengan-en Chrysanthemum Festival

 15,000 chrysanthemums against the stunning backdrop of active volcano Sakurajima

 Delight in the display of over 15,000 chrysanthemums against the stunning backdrop of active volcano Sakurajima at the yearly Sengan-en Chrysanthemum Festival.
 Impressive display pieces, mannequins wearing flower kimono, and carefully manicured bonsai bring a wave of seasonal colour to the gardens.
-This year marks the 61st time that the Chrysanthemum Festival has been held at Sengan-en, and this year’s theme is Satsuma Kiriko.
+This year marks the 62nd time that the Chrysanthemum Festival has been held at Sengan-en.

 As the national flower of Japan and the symbol of the Imperial crest, chrysanthemums have long held deep meaning for the Japanese people.
 The versatile flowers last for a relatively long time before withering, symbolizing a long life.
 The bright colours, elegant shape, and gentle fragrance are also said to ward off evil, and the flowers were commonly placed around palace grounds as long ago as the Heian period (794-1185).

 Initially associated with the annual ceremony called choyo (長陽), the chrysanthemum festival was originally celebrated by court nobles who would drink chrysanthemum wine to avoid calamity.
 Since chrysanthemums also bloom in the colder weather, it was thought that this practice would bring resilience for the winter months.

 It was only since the Edo period (1603-1868) that displays of the flowers became popular.
 Towards the end of the Edo period competitions for growing the most spectacular chrysanthemum blooms became popular among the common people, and even feature in ukiyo-e prints of the time.
 By the Meiji period (1868-1912) complicated display pieces and mannequins adorned with flower kimono became a popular feature of chrysanthemum festivals across Japan.